Lectures on LHC Physics: Higgs physics

 The cut rule is directly related to the unitarity of the $S$ matrix and the optical theorem discussed in Section~\ref{sec:higgs_unitarity}.
 Limiting ourselves to scalar amplitudes/integrals, the cut rule tells us that the sum of all cut one-loop or squared scalar diagrams has to vanish, including the two external cuts which correspond to the untouched amplitude $A$ and its complex conjugate $A^*$.
 This gives us a very useful expression for the imaginary part of the amplitude

-The factor $16 \pi^2$ corresponds to the integral measure in the scalar integrals which can be arranged such that $d^4 q/(i \pi^2)$ gives a typical prefactor of one.
+The factor $16 \pi^2$ arises from the generic integral measure $1/(16 \pi^4)$ which we replace by $d^4 q/(i \pi^2)$ such that the scalar integrals have a typical prefactor of one.
 Cutting diagrams means replacing all internal propagators by $1/(q^2 - m^2) \to 2 \pi \, \theta(q_0) \, \delta(q^2-m^2)$ .
+Of the four dimensions of the loop integral $d^4q$ the two on--shell conditions cancel two, leaving us with an simple angular integral.
+This angular integral does not include any kinematic information affecting the pole or cut structure of the scalar diagram.

 From this imaginary part we compute the complete amplitude or scalar integral.
-If we know the pole or cut structure of the amplitude, we can make use of the \underline{Cauchy integral} for a complex analytic function $A(z)$
+If we know the pole or cut structure of the amplitude after cutting it, we can make use of the \underline{Cauchy integral} for a complex analytic function $A(z)$